syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 ## GridProgressBarColumn

-[GridProgressBarColumn](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridProgressBarColumn.html) provides support to display and non-editable integer type data.
+[GridProgressBarColumn](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridProgressBarColumn.html) provides support to display non-editable integer type data.

-#### Changing boundary values of Progress
+#### Changing boundary values of progress

-Changing the ProgressBar boundary values by using `Maximum` and `Minimum` property.
+You can change the boundary values of ProgressBar using the `Maximum` and `Minimum` properties.

-Maximum - Specifies the maximum value of the progress bar.
+Maximum - Specifies the maximum value of progress bar.

-Minimum - Specifies the minimum value of the progress bar.
+Minimum - Specifies the minimum value of progress bar.

 {% tabs %}
 {% highlight c# %}